Pittarthie Castle: The ruins

-There are substantial remains of the hilltop house, which is built in an "L" plan with the jamb, its northwest corner bowed, attached to the southwest of the main block, and a stair tower in the inner angle.
-The stonework is good quality rubble with ashlar dressings. but much coarser masonry appears at the bottom of the south wall, possibly evidence of an earlier building.
-It displays wonderfully decorative but now fairly useless defences—a gunloop beside the roll-moulded door, and pistol holes below all the window sills.
+There are substantial remains of the hilltop house.
+The house was three storeys tall and consists of two blocks: a larger main block that lies along the south–west axis, and a second smaller wing is attached to the southwest of the main block.
+The building is a defensible house that was built in a staggered "L" plan with a stair tower is located in the inner angle.
+The entrance, which appears to be the original, is located at the base of the stair tower.
+The northwest corner of the smaller wing is rounded.
+The stonework is good quality rubble with ashlar dressings, but much coarser masonry appears at the bottom of the south wall and is possibly evidence of an earlier building.
+The building's defences include a gunloop beside the roll-moulded door and pistol holes below all the window sills.

+Tower houses such as Pittarthie were usually associated with additional buildings, courtyards, or gardens, but these rarely survive.
+Pittarthie is unusual in that these associated buildings have survived alongside the house.
+About 30 meters north of the house are the remains of a range of buildings, and the remains of a walled garden and a group of garden terraces lie to the south and southwest.
+The surrounding buildings and walled gardens survive today as the foundations of the stone walls, and terraces appear as earthworks.

 The date 1682 is carved, together with William Bruce's arms and initials, on a segmental pediment over the first floor hall's south window.
 This window, like most of the others, has typically late 17th century rounded arrises.
 The interior is derelict.
 In the tunnel-vaulted jamb, there is a kitchen with a huge north fireplace, and a water inlet in the west wall.
 Perhaps also of late 17th-century origin was the addition of a north stair turret.

 A modern Ordnance Survey map shows Pittarthie Castle ruins located in a field southwest of Dunino, not far north of Carnbee, and the castle is also shown on some popular maps of Castles of Scotland.